azuxmioy/fpvsum/README.md

 ## Description

-First-Person Video Summarization (FPVSum) dataset is a benchmark to evaluate video summarization algorithms especially for first-person videos.
-FPVSum contains 14 categories of first-person videos captured by head- or body-mounted devices alongside their corrosponding human-annotated frame-level importance scores.
-The ground-truth scores are used for both training and evalutaion in this paper.
+First-Person Video Summarization (FPVSum) dataset is a benchmark to evaluate video summarization algorithms specifically for first-person videos.
+FPVSum contains 14 categories of first-person videos captured by head or body-mounted devices alongside their corrosponding human-annotated frame-level importance scores which are used for training and evalutaion in this paper.

+### File description

 The files of FPVSum are listed as below.
 We provide lists and scripts to obtain selected first-person videos from YouTube.
-Both frame-level importance scores and the UI for annotation are also provided for public use.
+In addition, both frame-level importance scores and the user interface for annotation are also provided for public use.

 ```
 fpvsum/